The SEO Problem That Was Hiding in Plain Sight

 "@type": "{{ .Params.schemaType | default \"BlogPosting\" }}",

-That’s it.
-That one line transformed my entire SEO strategy.
-It tells Hugo to check the front matter of each post for a schemaType
+That’s it!
+This one line changed my whole SEO strategy.
+It tells my website to check the settings of each post for a schemaType

-To make sure I fully grasped the why, Gemini even broke down the difference between Article
+To make sure I understood everything, Gemini even explained the difference between the different types of tags:

 ---|---|---|---|